 - Record all supplier invoices and match them to bank payments

-- Reconcile the company bank account with the accounting records
+- Reconcile the company bank account to the accounting records

-- Update the VAT account for output VAT collected and input VAT paid
+- Update the VAT account (output VAT collected, input VAT paid)

 - Accrue employee salary, gratuity, and leave entitlement

-- Review intercompany transactions if the business has a group structure
+- Review intercompany transactions if you have a group structure

-Each quarter, the accountant files the VAT return and reconciles payroll.
-Each year, the company prepares audited accounts and files them with the free zone authority.
+Quarterly, the accountant files the VAT return and reconciles the payroll.
+Annually, audited accounts are prepared and filed with the free zone authority.

-Some free zone companies treat the zone as if it sits outside the UAE tax system.
-It does not.
-VAT and corporate tax still apply.
-The designated zone exception is narrow, and most free zone companies stay within the standard UAE tax framework.
+Treating the free zone as outside the UAE tax system.
+It isn’t.
+VAT and corporate tax apply.
+The designated zone exemption is narrow and specific.
+Most free zone companies are within the standard UAE tax framework.

-Another common mistake is failing to separate qualifying and non-qualifying income.
-If you want QFZP status for corporate tax purposes, you need to track income by type from day one.
-Rebuilding that split later is expensive and often incomplete.
+Not separating qualifying and non-qualifying income.
+If you want to claim QFZP status for corporate tax purposes, you must track income by type from day one.
+Rebuilding this categorisation later is expensive and often incomplete.

-Intercompany documentation also gets ignored.
-Free zone companies in group structures often have loans, service agreements, and recharges between related entities.
-These need proper records.
-The FTA and CT authorities can ask for them during an audit.
+Ignoring intercompany documentation.
+Free zone companies in group structures often have intercompany loans, service agreements, and recharges.
+These need proper documentation.
+The FTA and CT authorities can request this documentation during an audit.

-Leaving bookkeeping until year-end is another problem.
-The usual pattern is to ignore the books all year and rush everything in December.
-That leads to incorrect VAT returns, wrong corporate tax calculations, and a rushed audit.
-Monthly bookkeeping is the safer option.
+Leaving bookkeeping until year-end.
+A common pattern is to ignore the books all year and then scramble in December.
+That leads to inaccurate VAT returns, incorrect corporate tax calculations, and a rushed audit.
+Monthly bookkeeping is the only reliable approach.

-For accounting and bookkeeping in UAE covering free zone-specific requirements, including CT income classification and VAT compliance, DASA Consulting works with free zone companies across all major authorities.
+DASA Consulting provides accounting and bookkeeping in UAE tailored to free zone-specific requirements, including CT income classification and VAT compliance across all major free zone authorities.

 Do UAE free zone companies pay corporate tax?

 Yes.
 UAE corporate tax at 9% applies to free zone companies.
-Free zone companies that meet the Qualifying Free Zone Person, or QFZP, conditions can qualify for a 0% rate on qualifying income.
+Free zone companies that meet the Qualifying Free Zone Person (QFZP) conditions can qualify for a 0% rate on qualifying income.
 The conditions include substance requirements and income restrictions.

 Is VAT different for free zone companies in UAE?

-Free zone companies follow standard UAE VAT rules unless they are in a designated zone and their transactions meet the designated zone criteria.
-Most free zone companies in standard, non-designated free zones operate under normal UAE VAT rules.
+Free zone companies follow standard UAE VAT rules unless they are in a designated zone and their specific transactions meet the designated zone criteria.
+Most free zone companies in standard (non-designated) free zones operate under normal UAE VAT rules.

 What accounting standard do UAE free zone companies use?